Information

 dispose of all or any part of the property of the Club;

-to charge all or any part of the property of the Club with repayment
+d. power subject to any consents required by law to borrow money and to charge all or any part of the property of the Club with repayment of the money so borrowed;

 e. power to employ such staff (who shall not be members of the